Mudiaga Odje: National honours

 In addition, to the above, Odje was a member and vice Chairman of the Human Rights Violation Investigation Commission, known as the Oputa Panel.
-The Panel was established through the Statutory Instrument 8 of June 1999 by erstwhile President Olusegun Obasanjo pursuant to the Tribunals of Inquiry Act of 1966 to investigate incidents of Traditional Justice Institutions and Organizations as well as gross violations of Human Rights committed in Nigeria between 15 January 1966, the day when a military coup instituted military control over the country, and 29 May 1999, when Obasanjo hitherto became President.
+The Panel was established through the Statutory Instrument 8 of June 1999 by President Olusegun Obasanjo pursuant to the Tribunals of Inquiry Act of 1966.
+It was set up to investigate incidents of Traditional Justice Institutions and Organizations as well as gross violations of Human Rights committed in Nigeria between 15 January 1966 (the day when a military coup instituted military control over the country), and 29 May 1999 (the day when Obasanjo hitherto became President).

+Personal life

+Odje was a holder of four chieftaincy titles, including Olorogun and Okakuro in Urhoboland and Delta State.

+Odje was married to Mary Oserhire-Uloho and they had seven children; five went on to become lawyers, while one went into accountancy and one choose a career as a university professor.
+At the time of his death in 2005, he was married to Chief (Mrs.) Paulinah O. Odje (JP).
+Mrs Paulinah Odje died in January 2021.

+Dr Odje is buried at St. Andrew's Anglican Cathedral, Warri in Delta State.